tplatt37/PyWeather-Demo/README.md

 First, you'll need to create the Secret (replace YOUR_API_KEY_HERE with yours!)

 ```
-aws secretsmanager create-secret --name "openweather-api-key" --secret-string '{"apikey":"YOUR_API_KEY_HERE"}'
+aws secretsmanager create-secret --name "openweather-api-key" --secret-string '{"apikey":"YOUR_API_KEY_HERE"}' --region us-west-2

-SECRETARN=$(aws secretsmanager describe-secret --secret-id openweather-api-key | jq -r '.ARN')
+SECRETARN=$(aws secretsmanager describe-secret --secret-id openweather-api-key --region us-west-2 | jq -r '.ARN')

 echo $SECRETARN
 ```

+Any region can be used, but us-west-2 is shown in the example commands.

 ## Specify an S3 bucket to use for the sam build command

 We just need any S3 bucket where any the code can be packaged via sam package command.
+This bucket is also used to temporarily stage a zip of the full source code.

 Replace YOUR_BUCKET_NAME with the name of a bucket in the same region as where you wish to deploy.